grnet/synnefo/docs/admin-guide.rst

-Favicon          favicon.ico                   Favicon for all services Dashboard logo   dashboard_logo.png            Visible in all Astakos UI pages Compute logo     compute_logo.png              Visible in all Cyclades UI pages Console logo     console_logo.png              Visible in Console Page for VMs Storage logo     storage_logo.png              Visible in Pithos UI pages
+Favicon          favicon.ico                   Favicon for all services Dashboard logo   dashboard_logo.png            Visible in all Astakos UI pages Compute logo     compute_logo.png              Visible in all Cyclades UI pages Console logo     console_logo.png              Visible in the Cyclades Console Window Storage logo     storage_logo.png              Visible in all Pithos UI pages
 ===============  ============================  =========

-There are two methods  available for replacing all or individual branding-related images:
+There are two methods  available for replacing all, or individual, branding-related images:

 1. Create a new directory and  place there some or all of your images.

    If you want to replace all of your images, keep the name/extension conventions as indicated in the above table and set:

 .. code-block:: console